radio-aktywne/pelican/docs/docs/01-Index.md

 title: Index
 ---

-# emitunes
+# pelican

 Broadcast playlists 💽

 ## 💡 About

-`emitunes` is a service for managing playlists of songs.
+`pelican` is a service for managing playlists of songs.